george-hawkins/arf-drone/transmitter-ongoing.md

 _Mixer screen._
 <img width="256" src="images/opentx-screenshots/mixer-screen.bmp">

 _RX channel ord_ is a global setting, however it only affects the initial channel order of models created after you modify it.
-If you change _Rx channel ord_ later it won't affect any existing models.
+If you change _Rx channel ord_ again later it won't affect any existing models.
 And once a model has been created you can go to its _Mixer_ screen and change the initially assigned channel order without it affecting anything else.

 Note: there's an _Input_ screen that superficially looks quite similar to the _Mixer_ screen - however this screen is about adjusting the behavior of the various controls, e.g. adjusting expo (which we'll come to later) to make them less "twitchy".
 On this screen you can even adjust the real source for the values _Thr_ etc. on this particular model.
-By default the stick direction considered throttle (according to your current mode setting) is mapped to _Thr_ etc. but you could e.g. map one of the pots to _Thr_ for this particular model (or do really odd things like take the source for the _Thr_ value from the aileron stick direction and so on).
+By default the stick direction considered throttle (according to your current mode setting) is mapped to _Thr_ etc. but you could e.g. map one of the pots to _Thr_ for this particular model (or do really odd things like take the source for the logical _Thr_ value from the aileron stick direction and so on).

 Failsafe
 --------